devhartley/Gangsir_MC_LuaPrograms/README.md

 in question, or in the Explanations section for the program below.
 I generally try to avoid using libraries that are not standard to the OS provided by the mod.

-If you use any of these programs, please follow the MIT license and give credit if using them publicly.
+If you use any of these programs, please follow the GPL License and give credit if using them publicly.
 Also feel free to modify my programs for *personal use.*

 #Explanations